by Louise Tucker Jones

 This article is brought to you by the Advanced Writers and Speakers Association (AWSA).

-Join the conversation: Have you discovered hidden treasure lately?
+Join the conversation: Have you ever felt lost?